defamation law explained

 Elements of Defamation

-1. A false statement must have been made.
-Truth is an absolute defense against defamation.
+1. Falsehood: The statement must be untrue.
+Truth is an absolute defense against defamation claims.

 Defenses Against Defamation